The Connor Davidson + Brief Resilience Scales

 I am able to adapt when changes occur.
 I can deal with whatever comes my way.
 I try to see the humorous side of things when I am faced with problems.
 Having to cope with stress can make me stronger.
 I tend to bounce back after illness, injury or other hardships.
 I believe I can achieve my goals, even if there are obstacles.
 Under pressure, I stay focused and think clearly.
 I am not easily discouraged by failure.
 I think of myself as a strong person when dealing with life’s challenges and difficulties.
 I am able to handle unpleasant or painful feelings like sadness, fear, and anger.

-This 10-item scale was developed by Dr’s Campbell-Sills and Stein, at the University of California, San Diego, based on factor analysis.
+This 10-item scale was created by Dr’s Campbell-Sills and Stein, at the University of California, San Diego, based on factor analysis.

 Possible responses range from: